 We know that by Year 11 our girls are independent young women, and should be recognised as such.
 This is why we have our Senior Academy programme stands out as one of the best in the country.
 Students in Years 11-13 are provided increased responsibilities, privileges and a uniform that distinguishes them as leaders of the school.

-As head of the Senior School, it is my privilege to be part of your daughter’s journey.
-I welcome you to come and visit the Senior School and experience for yourself the wonderful discoveries I watch every day.
+It is our privilege to be part of your daughter’s journey.
+We welcome you to come and visit the Senior School and experience this for yourself.